Danielle Hunter: 2017

-2018 season
+2018

 On June 27, 2018, Hunter signed a five-year, $72 million extension with the Vikings with $40 million guaranteed and a $15 million signing bonus.
-Hunter had a strong start to the 2018 season, recording at least one sack in each of the Vikings' first seven games, including 2 sacks against the Arizona Cardinals in Week 6.
-In Week 9, Hunter recorded a career-high 3.5 sacks, nine tackles, and returned a fumble recovery 32 yards for a touchdown in a 24-9 win over the Detroit Lions, earning him NFC Defensive Player of the Week.
+Hunter had a strong start to the 2018 season, recording at least one sack in each of the Vikings' first seven games, including 2 sacks against the Cardinals in Week 6.
+In Week 9, Hunter recorded a career-high 3.5 sacks, nine tackles, and returned a fumble recovery 32 yards for a touchdown in a 24–9 win over the Lions, earning him NFC Defensive Player of the Week.
 In that same game, the Vikings set a new franchise record with 10 sacks.
 Hunter would finish the 2018 season with 72 total tackles, 14.5 sacks, 21 tackles for loss, and one fumble recovery for a touchdown.
 Hunter's 14.5 sacks tied him with Von Miller for fourth most in the NFL.
 For these efforts, Hunter was awarded his first trip to the Pro Bowl, where he recorded a sack against Andrew Luck.
 In addition to the Pro Bowl nomination, Hunter was also named Second-team All-Pro by the Associated Press and First-team All-Pro by Sporting News and the PFWA.